mehek-niwas/interpretable-foundation-models/README.md

-# Probabilistic Conceptual Explainers <br> for Foundation Models
+# Probabilistic Conceptual Explainers for Foundation Models
 This repo contains the code and data for our PACE (ICML 2024 paper):

 **Probabilistic Conceptual Explainers: Trustworthy Conceptual Explanations for Vision Foundation Models**<br>